sweh/ajja/docs/src/usage/protocol.rst

 Since the request body contains a mapping from field name to value, this allows for more than one field value to be stored at the same time.
-While the stock implementation doesn't store the value of more than one field through the same request, custom widgets may do so; also, a CSRF token may be sent along under a configurable name.
+While the stock implementation doesn't store the value of more than one field through the same request, custom widgets may do so; also, a :ref:`CSRF token <customization-csrf-token>` may be sent along under a configurable name.
 A server implementation must assume any number of fields to be sent within one save request.

 Response
 --------